 SARS-CoV-2 Orf3a induces apoptosis in cell line models and is thought to activate NF-kB and the NLRP3 inflammasome involved in pyroptosis, a highly inflammatory form of apoptosis.
-Orf8b was shown to induce ER stress and to also activate the NLRP3 inflammasome.
-This suggests that viral infection of airway epithelial cells leads to pyroptosis, a highly inflammatory form of programmed cells death.
+Orf8b was shown to induce ER stress and to also activate the NLRP3 inflammasome, as was the SARS-CoV-2 E protein.
+This suggests that viral infection of airway epithelial cells leads to pyroptosis.
 Pyroptosis is typically accompanied by the release of proinflammatory cytokines leading to the recruitment of additional immune cells and further amplification of the immune response.
-Orf3a also induces secretion of the pyroptosis marker IL-1 beta.
+In addition, caspase-1 in the NLRP3 inflammasome processes the pro-forms of IL-1 beta and IL-18 into the active forms.
 Orf7a may also play a role in pathogenesis via its role in virus-induced apoptosis.

 The extent of damage to tissue in the lower respiratory tract can be monitored in the early stages of COVID-19 using C-reactive protein (CRP) levels as an indicator for disease severity.